kleftog/sidecar-ae/README.md

 ## Installation

 - Detailed instructions can be found in the [README.md of our GitHub repository](https://github.com/stevens-s3lab/sidecar).
 - Our server comes with everything prebuilt and preinstalled.
-There is no need to rebuild anything, but if required, you can run the following commands for building and installing all software dependencies, LLVM 12, testing tools (wrk, memtier_benchmark, etc.):
+There is no need to rebuild anything, but if required, you can run the following commands for building and installing SideCar's LLVM 12, SideCar, benchmarks, all software dependencies and testing tools (wrk, memtier_benchmark, etc.):

 ```bash
 ./sidecar/tools/install.sh